+Examination resits

-Examination resits It is possible to resit an examination twice for a total of five modules (compulsory, semi-elective or elective).
+It is possible to resit an examination twice for a total of five modules (compulsory, semi-elective or elective).
 For all other modules, it is possible to resit the examination once.
 It is not possible to resit an examination which has already been passed.

-If you fail an examination, you are notified by the examinations office in writing, usually with the resit date for which you are automatically registered.
+If you fail an examination you signed up for, you need to register for the second trial as well.
 Examination resits for non-block modules are usually scheduled for the following examination period.
 Examination resits for blocked modules take place either in the following examination period or are scheduled by the professor in charge.
 In some cases, the resit date has not been set at the time of notification.
 If this is the case, please check the resit dates with the professor or the examinations office.

+Grades

-Grades The examination result is expressed in grades according to the grading table below.
+The examination result is expressed in grades according to the grading table below.
 A minimum grade score of 4.0 (D) is required to pass and complete the module.
 Some modules are not graded but are assessed as either "pass" or "fail".
 These modules do not contribute to the overall grade.

-Gra ades very good 1.0 1.3 A A- excellent performance good 1.7 2.0 2.3 B+ B B- above-average performance satisfactory 2.7 3.0 3.3 C+ C C- average performance pass 3.7 4.0 D+ D performance meeting minimum criteria fail 5.0 F performance not meeting minimum criteria
+Gr ades very good 1.0 1.3 A A- excellent performance good 1.7 2.0 2.3 B+ B B- above-average performance satisfactory 2.7 3.0 3.3 C+ C C- average performance pass 3.7 4.0 D+ D performance meeting minimum criteria fail 5.0 F performance not meeting minimum criteria

+Overall grade

-Overall grade The overall grade for the Master's program in Bioeconomy is calculated as the weighted average of all grade scores achieved in all modules, including the Master's thesis.
+The overall grade for the Master's program in Bioeconomy is calculated as the weighted average of all grade scores achieved in all modules, including the Master's thesis.
 The module grades and the grade of the Master's thesis are weighted on the basis of the credits awarded for each completed module.
 The result is rounded mathematically to one decimal place.
 Results above 4.0 (D) are always rounded up to 5.0 (F).

-Cheating and plagiarism If you attempt to influence the result of an examination by cheating or using forbidden aids, the examination is assessed as "fail" (5.0).
+Cheating and plagiarism

+If you attempt to influence the result of an examination by cheating or using forbidden aids, the examination is assessed as "fail" (5.0).
 This expressly includes plagiarism, i.e. the use of content taken from the internet or other sources without properly quoting or indicating the source.

 Teaching staff may require you to attach a declaration of authorship to written examinations or assignments.
-They may require you to submit written examinations or assigments in digital form.
+They may require you to submit written examinations or assignments in digital form.
 Please ask the appropriate supervisor before submitting your work.
 Please note: a declaration of authorship must always be included with written assignments in the module "Projects in Bioeconomic Research".